Swedish Customs report zero seized hand grenades at the border

 Published:

-The number of hand grenades used in bombings in Sweden has more than doubled since last year.
+The number of hand grenades used in bombings in Sweden has more than doubled compared with last year.
+At the same time, Customs has not seized a single hand grenade at the border.

-In 2025 alone, the police have had around 100 cases involving hand grenades; in 66 of the cases they have also exploded, reports Sweden's radio Ekot.
+In 2025 alone, the police have had around 100 cases involving hand grenades; in 66 of the cases they have detonated, reports Sveriges Radio Ekot.

-"We have seen an increase in both the use of hand grenades in criminal violence but also the demand for them," says Malin Nygren, head of the National Bomb Data Center, to the radio.
+"We have seen an increase in both the use of hand grenades in criminal violence and the demand for them," Malin Nygren, head of the National Bomb Data Center, told the radio.

 In both cases, it was found that the hand grenades had been thrown into the wrong apartment.